 Mastering Multi-Dimensional Risk with the Risk Doctor

-Dr. David Hilson, known globally as "The Risk Doctor," has spent over three decades demystifying risk management for organizations worldwide.
-With more than 15 books, 140 briefings, and consulting work across 60 countries spanning industries from energy and mining to aerospace, he has built his reputation on transforming complex risk concepts into practical tools that actually work.
+Dr. David Hillson, known globally as "The Risk Doctor," has spent over three decades demystifying risk management for organizations worldwide.
+With more than 15 books,briefings, and consulting work across 60+ countries spanning industries from energy and mining to aerospace, he has built his reputation on transforming complex risk concepts into practical tools that actually work.
+His work extends beyond traditional risk identification to encompass advanced methodologies for cultural transformation and opportunity management.

-In this conversation, Dr. Hilson shares insights from his extensive experience, reveals common misconceptions that hold organizations back, and provides frameworks that any leader can implement immediately.
-Whether you're managing projects, running a business, or simply trying to make better decisions under uncertainty, this interview offers valuable perspectives on how to navigate risk more effectively.
+We share insights from The Risk Doctor’s extensive experience, revealing common misconceptions that hold organizations back, and provide frameworks that any leader can implement immediately.
+Whether you're managing projects, running a business, or simply trying to make better decisions under uncertainty, Dr. Hillson offers valuable perspectives on how to navigate risk more effectively.

-Jowanza: Dr. Hilson, thank you for joining us today.
-Let's start with what you see as the biggest misconception about risk in industry.
+Jowanza: Let's start with what you see as the biggest misconception about risk in industry.

-Risk Doctor: Thank you for having me.
-The biggest misconception I encounter is when people say "risk management isn't my job—there's someone else who takes care of that."
+Risk Doctor: The biggest misconception I encounter is when people say "risk management isn't my job—there's someone else who takes care of that."
 This couldn't be further from the truth.
 Managing risk is fundamentally a life skill.
 It's how we stay alive day to day, how the human species has survived.
 Risk management is everybody's job because risk affects the things that matter to each of us, and we all need to manage our own risks.

 Jowanza: Having worked in this field for nearly four decades, what keeps you passionate about it?